M4n0zz/BBMenu/README.md

 ---

 ### 🔧 How it works:
-Pokemon Generation 1 games include a big amount of free space in their save files.
-By using ACE, BBMenu is stored in there and by using specifc hijacks it injects its kernel, while the game is loaded.
-The kernel is responsible to run every constant effect payload in the background or trigger the menu on demand.
+Pokémon Generation 1 games contain a large amount of unused space within their save files.
+BBMenu takes advantage of this free space by storing its data there through Arbitrary Code Execution (ACE).
+When the game loads, BBMenu uses specific hijack techniques to inject its kernel into memory.

-Every payload is fetched into WRAM before it runs, in a way that VC releases are totally compatible, since these versions cannot execute code directly from the save file, compared to the older cartridges.
+The kernel runs background payloads continuously and also triggers the menu on demand.
+Each menu payload is first copied into WRAM before execution.
+This design ensures full compatibility with Virtual Console (VC) releases, which cannot execute code directly from the save file—unlike the original Game Boy cartridges.

 ---